klinucsd/ckanext-ndpcatalogadditions/README.md

   Delete a dataset in Prekan by submitting a JSON string with the fields specified in this link: https://docs.ckan.org/en/2.10/api/#ckan.logic.action.create.package_delete

+  Deleting a dataset does not physically remove the dataset entirely.
+  The dataset is simply marked as deleted in Prekan so that it no longer appears in the list of datasets and in search results.
+To actually delete a dataset call package_purge as an administrator.

 * ##### POST <CKAN_URL>/ndp/package_purge